balcode/UserGuide/Installation.md

 # Installation

-To install via Composer add the following to your `composer.json` file
+To install via Composer add the following code to your `composer.json` file:

 ```
 {
      "repositories": [